-A: A used vehicle only qualifies for protection under the California lemon laws if it was purchased with an unused portion of the manufacturer's original, new car warranty remaining at the time of purchase.
+A: A used vehicle only qualifies for protection under the California Lemon Laws if it was purchased with an unused portion of the manufacturer's original, new car warranty remaining at the time of purchase.
 For example, if the vehicle was originally covered by the manufacturer's 36 months/36,000 miles warranty, then it must have been purchased as a used vehicle within 36 months of the time that the vehicle first went into service, and with fewer than 36,000 miles on the odometer at the time of purchase.
-Manufacturers' new car warranties differ and you should check the original owner's manual to determine the limits of that new car warranty.
-Also, you should note that an extended service contract is not the same as the manufacturer's new car warranty and does not change the requirement stated above.
+Manufacturers' new car warranties differ and you should check the original owner's manual to determine the limits of your new car warranty.
+Note that an extended service contract is not the same as the manufacturer's new car warranty and does not change the requirement stated above.

 I am NOT in California, where can I get help?

-A: The California "lemon law" presumption is merely a legal device which is only meaningful if negotiations with the manufacturer fail, and you must resort to litigation.
-It then allows the consumer/plaintiff to establish at trial that she or he has met the plaintiff's required burden of proof that the vehicle is a lemon, and shifts the legal burden to the manufacturer to prove otherwise.
+A: The California "Lemon Law" presumption is a legal device which is only meaningful if negotiations with the manufacturer fail and you must resort to litigation.
+It allows the consumer/plaintiff to establish at trial that she or he has met the plaintiff's required burden of proof that the vehicle is a lemon, and shifts the legal burden to the manufacturer to prove otherwise.
 That's all it does.
-And note too, it is not necessary to satisfy the “presumption” before filing a lemon law claim.
+And note too, it is not necessary to satisfy the "presumption" before filing a lemon law claim.

 Do I have to qualify for the "legal presumption?"